 Self-Publishing Tips from one of the UK's Bestselling Authors

-For those of you who are still skeptical about the extent of self-publishing’s promise, Adam Croft is all the inspiration you need.
-With 150,000 in the first quarter of 2016 and a book deal with Amazon, things are only looking up for this indie giant.
-Here he shares his top tips for self-publishing.
+For those of you who are still skeptical about the extent of self-publishing's promise, Adam Croft is all the inspiration you need.
+With 150,000 copies sold in the first quarter of 2016 and a book deal with Amazon, things are only looking up for this new indie giant.
+In this post, he shares his top tips for self-publishing.

 Treat your writing as a business